 - What are the tools used to monitor and evaluate the institution's different activities? - ✓ Specifically related to teaching and learning mission: how are programmes monitored and reviewed? (cf. ESG 1.9) - Do these tools provide sufficient evidence to inform decision-making at various level?
-How could they be improved to ensure it is fit-for-purpose? - How is the link between the evidence and institutional planning and development processes ensured? - How are internal and external stakeholders involved in these processes?
+How could they be improved to ensure it is fit-for-purpose? - How is the link between the evidence and institutional planning and development processes ensured? - How are internal and external stakeholders involved quality assurance processes? - How does the institution ensure and evaluate the quality of its activities for the management of research and use of research results?
+Which indicators are used? - How is the quality assurance of research activities linked with the overall quality assurance processes of the institution?